 Transoms are glass units located above an entryway and help maximize the amount of light allowed into the home.
 They can be rectangular, half-round, or elliptical.

 Similar to a lite, there are two construction methods.
-The direct set method places the glass directly into the frame while the sash-in-frame method provides a more traditional appearance by inserting a transom sash (glass surrounded by stile and rails) into the overall transom frame.
+The direct set method places the glass directly into the frame while the sash-in-frame method provides a more traditional appearance by inserting a transom sash (glass surrounded by stiles and rails) into the overall transom frame.

 Exterior TrimOptional features for door units include the use of brickmould or casing.
 Both trim or accent the outside edge of the exterior door frame.
 Brickmould has a profile and is available in the same materials as the frame, while casing is flat and only available in PVC or wood.